NIVANorge/Mobius2/docs/mobius2docs/math_format.md

 Every expresson also has a [unit](units.html).
 Units can be transformed by the math expressions, for instance if you multiply two expressions, the resulting value has the unit that is the product of the units of the two factors.

+See the [note on unit errors](math_format.html#note-on-unit-errors) for some tips about how to deal with them.

 ## Expression components

 ### Block